How Online Reviews Impact Trust and Landing Page Conversion

 Reviews Also Impact Google Local Pack Results and Organic Local Search Rankings

 Can online reviews and ratings help a business rank higher on the search engines?
-Two studies by Moz (2018) and The Local SEO Guide show the ranking factors that influence local search rankings.
+Two studies by Moz (2017) and Local SEO Guide (2016) show the ranking factors that influence local search rankings.
 They found that online reviews can help how a website ranks in the Google Local 3-Pack and in organic local search results.

 How Do Online Reviews Impact Trust and Landing Page Conversions?